Plant Based Nutrition

-Finances and weather and crop-yield may be unpredictable but family and community are not.
+Finances and weather and crop yield may be unpredictable but family and community are not.

-Blue Zone people have a sense of place, a connection to the land and ancestors and a close community of people ready to help out is also part of their healthy lifestyle.
+Having a sense of place, a connection to the land and ancestors and a close community of people ready to help out is also part of their healthy lifestyle.

 How much Fat, protein and carbohydrate is good for humans?

-The Paleo crowd tends to use lots of eggs, bacon, and high cholesterol animal fats, and very few starchy veggies or grains.
-They are probably trying to avoid leaky gut problems caused by grains.
-But tubers and squash can be filling and satisfying and full of nutrients without causing irritation to the gut lining.
+Paleo or Ancestral diet experts insist that it is natural and healthy to eat lots of red meat, eggs and some fish 3 times a day plus a nice high-fat high protein snack or two.
+They tend to use lots of eggs, bacon, and other high cholesterol foods and lots of animal fats, and very few starchy veggies or grains.
+They are probably trying to avoid leaky gut problems caused by grains but tubers can be filling and satisfying and full of nutrients.

 Vegan diet experts say that no animal products at all should ever be eaten and that we should take a B12 supplement instead because of the difficulty in finding sources of animal products that are truly untainted.
 They often also recommend taking an algae-based EFA supplement instead of fish oil because it is hard to get truly untainted fish oil and the environmental factor for all animal foods is way too costly.